Wednesday, October 25, 2023

 Naturally for an interpretation like this the fact that people will assume a Statue at first is intentional, this is why it takes "Wisdom" to understand what's going on here, don't jump to conclusions.
 Consider how the only time the Greek word for "mark" is used elsewhere in the New Testament it's in Acts 17:9 refers to Graven Images in a way that equates it with the Hebrew word translated "Graven" throughout the Hebrew Bible, that creates a further thematic connection to idolatry but it's also a reversal, now it's the worshipers being graven.

 When I first devised most of this interpretation I jumped to applying it to Titus son of Vespasian in the context of 70 AD Preterism.
-But that last piece of the puzzle about the it being a child ruler wouldn't fit Titus.
+But that last piece of the puzzle, it being a child ruler, wouldn't fit Titus.

 Heraclius the Roman Emperor from 610-641 AD had a son named Heraclius Constantine who was born in 612.
 In 622 when Heraclius left to lead his counter offensive against Persia his young son was named Regent in his place but the real power was wielded by Sergius the Patriarch of Constantinople.
 He had also been formally Co-Emperor since 613 basically and thus was also proclaimed Baselios when Heraclius was in 629.
 Turning 17 that year he might have been an Adult by some modern legal standards but the Brain isn't fully done developing till 25 which the author of The Pentateuch seemed to be aware of in Numbers 8:24.